JULIA ROBERTSON

 CHOREOGRAPHER

-Shannon Burns (she/her) is an Australian creative specialising in choreography and movement direction across opera, theatre, film, television, and major events.
+Shannon is a Sydney-based creative specialising in choreography and movement direction whose work spans theatre, opera, film, television, ceremonies and events.

 ZARA STANTON